NyashaNziramasanga/Masters-of-Computer-Science/COMP9732-enterprise-cloud-systems/Week9-enterprise-analysis-design/week9-notes.md

   a single database

 - **Data Warehouse**, Used for Online Analytical Processing (OLAP).
 The OLAP server sits between a client & a database management systems (DBMS) & understands how data is organised in the database & has special functions for analysing the data

+## Enterprise Application Integration (EAI)

+- Is the use of software & computer systems architectural principles to integrate a set of enterprise computer applications
+- Provides unrestricted sharing of data & business processes throughout the networked applications or data sources in an organisation

+### EAI Categories

+- **Database Linking**: databases share information duplicate information as needed.

+- **Application Linking**: the enterprise shares business processes & data between two or more applications.

+- **Data Warehousing**: data is extracted from a variety of data sources & channelled into a specific database for analysis.

+- **Common Virtual System**: the pinnacle of EAI; all aspects of enterprise computing are tied together so that they appear as a unified application

+### EAI Challenges

+- Lack of standardisation
+- Vendor lock-in

+## Enterprise Service Bus

+- A Web Services-ware reincarnation of traditional EAI solutions.
+EAI & ESB are a driving force for centralisation
+- The multi-language & multi-platform design of an ESB allows enterprises to process data between applications from various sources.
+- ESB is also referred to as a message broker
+- An open standards-based distributed synchronous or asynchronous messaging middleware (also called ‘a message broker’) that provides secure interoperability between enterprise applications via XML, Web services interfaces & standardised rules-based routing of documents

+### ESB Functions

+- **Portability** is the ability to share the data between different systems/environments
+- **Transformation** of data from one format to another
+- **Load Balancing/Clustering**, ability to distribute processing among several devices
+- **Failover**, ability to transfer messaging functions to another server if one should fail during the data exchange.
+Identifies messages & routes them between applications & services